yshin1209/InternetOfBioMEMS/README.md

     // Create a new BioMEMS actuator (LED) instance on pin 11 var actuator = new five.Led(11);
     io.on('connection', function(socket){
-        // When the control value is received from the web client (call this event "control"), execute {}
+        // When the control value is received from the web client, execute {}
         socket.on('control', function(controlValue){
-            actuator.brightness(controlValue); //Change the LED brightness to "value" });
+            actuator.brightness(controlValue); //Change the LED brightness to "controlValue" });
     });
 });